Ronald Acuña Jr. Player Props: Braves vs. Marlins

-On Wednesday, Ronald Acuna Jr. (.475 slugging percentage in past 10 games, with zero home runs) and the Atlanta Braves face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 7:20 PM ET.
+Ronald Acuna Jr. -- with a slugging percentage of .676 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Miami Marlins, with Sandy Alcantara on the mound, on May 2 at 6:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a double) against the Marlins.
+He reached base in his only plate appearance in his most recent game against the Mets.

 Ronald Acuña Jr. Game Info & Props vs. the Marlins